 Pollination Connection Buzz

 Pollination Connection has been interviewed on various occasions by various news stations and industry specific groups for articles regarding pollination and special reporting on the bee shortage that we have been faced with for the last few years.
-Check this page for updated media clippings of our interviews and other industry related articles in the news.The Bees Go To California February 2017
+Check this page for updated media clippings of our interviews and other industry related articles in the news.The BIP BOX (The last best place for bees) October 2018

 To be a honeybee.
 This podcast features interviews with Denise Qualls and some of our beekeepers.
 The journey of a honeybee from summer forage to the orchards for pollination.
 “But why make the 2,000 mile trek from the South instead of raising bees right in the Central Valley?
 It comes down to comparative advantage.
 Louisiana has better conditions for bees.
 It’s warm, green and there are plenty of flowers for the bees.
 And California has the edge in almond growing.”